Shettland/bioinfo_Chals/orthologues/README.md

 - e-value is the e-value of the blast hit between these two sequences.
 - identity% is the percentaje of the sequences that are the same divided by the total length of the overlap

-- Some other text files (first_blast.txt and second_blast.txt) will be generated in the process and can be used to obtain more info about each blast.
+- Some other text files (first_blast_unfiltered.txt and second_blast_unfiltered.txt) will be generated in the process and can be used to obtain more info about each blast.

 - The command line output is verbose, some of which will be saved into a [output txt file](documents/).